On Statistical Discrimination as a Failure of Social Learning: A Multi-Armed Bandit Approach: Laissez-Faire

 \subsection{Symmetry and Diverse Characteristics}

-To articulate a failure of social learning, we make three assumptions.
-First, we focus on the two-group case. \begin{assp}[Two Groups] The population comprises two groups $G = \{1,2\}$. \end{assp} When we consider asymmetric equilibria, we refer to group $1$ as the majority (dominant) group and group $2$ as the minority (discriminated-against) group.
-The two-group assumption enables the elucidation of how the minority group is discriminated against by the majority group.
+To illustrate a failure of social learning, we make three assumptions.
+First, as a minimal environment to analyze discrimination, we focus on the two-group case. \begin{assp}[Two Groups] The population comprises two groups $G = \{1,2\}$. \end{assp} When we consider asymmetric equilibria, we refer to group $1$ as the majority (dominant) group and group $2$ as the minority (discriminated-against) group.
+The two-group assumption enables the elucidation of how the minority group is discriminated against.

 Second, we assume that groups are symmetric. \begin{assp}[Symmetric Groups] The characteristics of all groups are identical, and the coefficient parameters are the same across the groups.
 That is, a probability distribution $F$ such that for all $i \in I$, $\bx_i \sim F$, and there exists $\btheta \in \Real^d$ such that, for all $g \in G$, $\btheta_g = \btheta$. \end{assp}